About Pattison Lake

 • Thurston County Environmental Health or volunteers post signs at public access points (i.e., Public boat launches and community lake access points) and sends out an email alert to lake community members.

-• With volunteer help, we hope to get signs posted at other community access points to minimize interaction with the water when public health is at risk.
-We will send out an email to volunteers when results indicate the need for signage, and then when the signs should be taken down.
-For best public response, we will need to make sure signs only stay up with needed, or people tend to not pay attention to it.
+• With volunteer help, the county plans to post signs at community access points to minimize interaction with the water when public health is at risk.
+They will send an email to volunteers when results indicate the need for signage, and then when the signs should be taken down.
+For best public response, the county will need to make sure signs only stay up with needed, or people tend to not pay attention to it.

 How can lakeside property owners help reduce algae?